department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C2/research-Test Plan C2.md

 ### Hypothesis
-*Hypothesis 1: If Veterans have basic information about presumptive conditions and military records, they will be able to generate questions to ask the Voicebot about PACT Act eligibility.
+*H<sub>1</sub>: If Veterans have basic information about presumptive conditions and military records, they will be able to generate questions to ask the Voicebot about PACT Act eligibility.*

-*Hypothesis 2: If Veterans are provided two versions of Voicebot content, they will be able to provide preferences and opinions between the two.
+*H<sub>2</sub>: If Veterans are provided two versions of Voicebot content, they will be able to provide preferences and opinions between the two.*

 ## Methodology